nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 not bundle a data cache.
 APCu is a data cache, and it is available in most Linux distributions.
 On Red Hat/CentOS/Fedora systems running PHP 5.5 and up install ``php-pecl-apcu``.
 On Debian/Ubuntu/Mint systems install ``php5-apcu``.
+On Ubuntu 14.04LTS, APCu version is 4.0.2, which is a too old version for working with Owncloud.
+Nevertheless, Ubuntu backports ships 4.0.7.
+You can simply Install it with the command:
+``apt-get install php5-apcu/trusty-backports``
 Then restart your Web server.

 The version of APCu must be 4.0.6 and up.